oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/scm-to-ehr-item-sync/activate-test-accelerator/activate-test-accelerator.md

 ## Introduction

-In this lab, you will test the configured and activated integrations using Oracle Integration Cloud to validate that the recipe is functioning as expected.
+In this lab, you will activate the project and test the configured integrations using Oracle Integration Cloud (OIC).
+The objective is to validate that the accelerator has been configured correctly and that the integrations are functioning as expected.
+By executing the test scenarios, you will verify the end-to-end flow and ensure that the recipe is operating successfully.

-After completing the setup and activation steps, it is important to verify that the integration flows can successfully interact with the FHIR-based EMR system and return accurate results.

 This lab helps ensure that the end-to-end integration—from request submission to response retrieval—is working correctly.
 You will also monitor the execution and analyze responses to confirm that the expected FHIR resources are being returned.